-GIBE III KEY PLAYERS
+GIBE 3 KEY PLAYERS

-Ethiopian Electric Power Corporation (EEPCo): The state owned utility responsible for the development of the Gibe III Dam, including project oversight.
-EEPCo awarded the project's nobid construction contract in July 2006.
+Ethiopian Electric Power Corporation (EEPCo): The state-owned utility responsible for development of the Gibe 3 Dam, including project oversight.
+EEPCo awarded the project's no-bid construction contract in July 2006.
 EEPCo is currently investing in five large hydro dams, which will stretch the utility's financial situation and capacity for project monitoring and oversight.

-Salini Costruttori S.A.: Italian firm and primary project contractor.
-Salini was awarded a no-bid construction contract worth \$1.7 billion by EEPCo.
-Salini also worked on Gilgel Gibe Dam which was commissioned in 2004.
-Salini is currently constructing two additional hydro projects for EEPCo, Gilgel Gibe II (a tunnel scheme near the original dam) (\notin 390m) and Tana Beles Dam (\notin 467m); both are no-bid contracts.
-SACE, the Italian export credit agency, rejected Salini's applications for an export guarantee for both Gilgel Gibe II and Gibe III.
+Salini Costruttori S.p.A.: This Italian firm is the primary project contractor.
+Salini was awarded a no-bid construction contract worth €1.55b by EEPCo.
+Salini also worked on the Gilgel Gibe Dam, which was commissioned in 2004.
+Salini is currently constructing two additional hydro projects for EEPCo, the €390m Gilgel Gibe 2 (a tunnel scheme near the original dam), and the €467m Tana Beles Dam; both are no-bid contracts.
+SACE, the Italian export credit agency, rejected Salini's applications for an export guarantee for both Gilgel Gibe 2 and 3.

-African Development Bank: Considering financing Gibe III for an undisclosed amount.
-The project violates numerous Bank safeguard policies as well as its procurement policy.
+African Development Bank: Considering financing Gibe 3 for an undisclosed amount.
+The project violates numerous Bank safeguard policies as well as its procurement policy (thanks to the no-bid contract).
 In March and April 2009, respectively, two requests were submitted to the Bank's Compliance Review Mechanism Unit to investigate Bank compliance in project preparation.

-European Investment Bank: Considering financing Gibe III, up to \notin 250 million.
-The Bank has yet to officially begin a project appraisal, but is conducting a pre-assessment of the project and co-financing the Economic, Financial and Technical Assessment currently underway.
-In April 2009, Friends of Lake Turkana submitted a request for investigation to the EIB investigation unit.
-The Bank also supported Gilgel Gibe Dam with \notin 41 million and Gilgel Gibe II with a \notin 50 million loan.
+European Investment Bank: Considering financing Gibe 3, with up to €250 million.
+The Bank has yet to officially begin project appraisal, but is conducting a preassessment of the project and co-financing the Economic, Financial and Technical Assessment currently underway.
+In April 2009, Kenyan NGO Friends of Lake Turkana submitted a request for investigation to the EIB investigation unit.
+The Bank also supported Gilgel Gibe Dam with €41m and Gilgel Gibe 2 with a €50m loan.

-Government of Italy: Considering financing Gibe III, up to \in 250 million.
-In 2004, the Italian Development Cooperation (IDC) provided \$277 million (\notin 220 million) in aid, its largest credit ever, for Gilgel Gibe II.
+Government of Italy: Considering financing Gibe 3, with up to €250m.
+In 2004, the Italian Development Cooperation (IDC) provided €220m in aid, its largest credit ever, for Gilgel Gibe 2.
 The controversial operation triggered a criminal investigation against IDC, but was subsequently closed in 2008 without any legal action.
-The loan came just after the Italian government agreed to cancel all of the \notin 332 million debt owed by Ethiopia.
+The loan came just after the Italian government agreed to cancel all of the €332m debt owed by Ethiopia.

-Government of Kenya: Although the Omo-Turkana River Basin is shared by Ethiopia and Kenya, no agreement has been reached on Gibe III's impact to Kenya's customary water rights.
+Government of Kenya: Although the Omo-Turkana River Basin is shared by Ethiopia and Kenya, no agreement has been reached on Gibe 3's impact to Kenya's customary water rights.
 An estimated 300,000 Kenyans rely on Lake Turkana, which is annually replenished by the Omo River.
-In 2006, a Memorandum of Understanding (MoU) was signed between Ethiopia and Kenya for the purchase of 500 MW from Gibe III.
-An \$800 million grid connection between Kenya and Ethiopia is also planned, but yet to be financed.
+In 2006, a Memorandum of Understanding was signed between Ethiopia and Kenya for the purchase of 500 MW from Gibe 3.
+An \$800m grid connection between Kenya and Ethiopia is also planned, but has yet to be financed.

 Ethiopian Diaspora: The Ethiopian Diaspora is an important source of financial support for the country's development.
-The government of Ethiopia has issued the Millennium Bond, marketed to the Ethiopian Diaspora, to support EEPCo's development of the Gibe III Dam and other hydro development projects.
+The government of Ethiopia has issued the Millennium Bond, marketed to the Ethiopian Diaspora, to support EEPCo's development of the Gibe 3 Dam and other hydro development projects.
 Due to the bond's market limitations, this financing mechanism may not provide significant funding.
-The Diaspora has been increasingly vocal on both sides of the Gibe III debate.
+The Diaspora has been increasingly vocal on both sides of the Gibe 3 debate.

 East African Power Pool (EAPP): A regional power pool launched in 2005 to facilitate the trade of electricity between countries.
-Although an EAPP regional master plan has not been finalized, the Gibe III Dam has been on the list of EAPP projects since at least 2006.
+Although an EAPP regional master plan has not been finalized, the Gibe 3 Dam has been on the list of EAPP projects since at least 2006.
 The EAPP includes Burundi, DRC, Egypt, Ethiopia, Kenya, Rwanda, Sudan, Tanzania, and Uganda; its Permanent Secretariat is based in Addis Ababa.